niceyeti/tutornetes/README.md

 Install docker, k3d, helm, tilt, kubescape (optional), and istio (if used).
 See version_info.txt for versions.

 ## Basic Workflow

+Note: these steps are performed on the host machine, as I haven't fully containerized the dev environment, and most likely won't do so due to its size and volatile dependencies.

 1) cd into *base_cluster*
 2) create a k3d-development cluster: `./up.sh --create`
 3) wait for cluster creation to complete: `kubectl get pods --all-namespaces`.
 It may take a few minutes to initially pull and install the cluster images (k3s, traefik, etc); pods will be shown as "ContainerCreating"; the cluster is ready when all pods show "Running" or "Completed".